-Top Tours & Activities in Jerusalem
+Top attractions in Jerusalem

 A center of religions throughout its history, a visit to Jerusalem beguiles the spirit and the senses.
 A stroll through the Old City's labyrinth of alleyways, with its pungent aromas and the lilt of languages, will lead you from one sacred treasure to another.

 The Church has the last five Stations of the Cross and the 14th is Jesus's tomb, known as the Holy Sepulchre.
 2,000 years ago, this spot was an open area beyond the city walls.

 Built in 1982, the structure reflects the original Holy Temple, which stood on the Temple Mount until its destruction in 70 AD.
 An exhibit also showcases thousands of "mezuzot."